hildebra/lotus2/README.md

 ./lotus2 -i Example/ -m Example/miSeqMap.sm.txt -o myTestRun
 ```

-LotuS2 will try to choose default options.
-However, note that you should have seen a warning that no PCR primers were provided.
+Note that you should have seen a warning that no PCR primers were provided.
+LotuS2 will try to choose default options, like using RDPclassifier for taxonomic annotations.
+While RDP is great in our opinion, it does not assign species level annotations, for that we need a similarity based comparison to a reference database.

 In the next example, we will explicitly configure the read filtering by providing sdm_miSeq2.txt, explicitly defining this to be 16S data from an illumina miSeq machine, to remove PCR primers used in this experiment, to use DADA2 instead of UPARSE clustering algorithm, to use alginments of ASVs against SILVA reference database instead of RDPclassifier taxonomic annotations:
 ```{sh}